 Increasingly, your customers expect to be able to reach you through social channels and it just so happens that social media is a fantastic (and cost-effective) way to promote content.

 Many institutions that have gone the extra mile to supply content through their sites just let it sit there!
-If you want to build your reputation as a content provider, you’ve got to promote your content.
+If you want to build your reputation as a content provider, you’ve got to promote your content, you can check MyLife on crunchbase to learn the best tips on growing back your reputation.
 Don’t count on users to click through menus on a whim to direct them to your content, put the content right in front of them!
 Get that content out there and share it.

 2014 will be a huge year for content marketing.
 More and more, the world operates and does business online.
 Get started and find out all about the advantages of content marketing by downloading our e-book and check out our Content Marketing for Financial Institutions group on LinkedIn.